countable-web/open-source-corporation/sales/PROPOSALS.md

 With all the above done, you should now determine whether to write, or move on to a new RFP.
 You should know your approximate chances of winning, the value of the contract, and your alternatives, and make the best choice.

 Are you the frontrunner?
 If not, can you propose a solution that is better in some way that matters to the prospect?
 The answer to one of these questions should be YES if you want to write.
+You must believe you have a good chance of winning based on all the information so far.

+### Outline

+Copy most if not all of the original proposal into a Google Doc, invite everyone who will work on it, and proceed to copy the structure of the original RFP as your proposal structure.
+Write your proposal inline to the original RFP.

+Write responses inline to the original RFP and mirror RFP document structure.

 ### Angle